csingley/ofxtools/docs/contributing.rst

 class, where every child element corresponds to a class attribute.

 For this kind of structure, we instead inherit from ``ofxtools.models.base.List``.
-Subclasses of ``List`` define tag validators in the usual manner, but they also differentiate between ``metadaTags`` (i.e. unique children, which are accessed as instance attributes) and ``dataTags`` (i.e. possibly duplicated sub-aggregates, which are accessed via the Python sequence API).
+Subclasses of ``List`` define tag validators in the usual manner for metadata (i.e. unique children, which are accessed as instance attributes), but the (possibly duplicated) sub-aggregates identified by the OFX spec as list members are defined using the ``dataTags`` class attribute and accessed via the Python sequence API.
 Here's how it looks.

 .. code:: python